sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **clickActivityFromPortal**

-Click a activity from portal.
+Click an activity from the portal.

 - Parameters